baocongchen/CarND-Vehicle-Detection/README.md

 #### 2. Explain how the final choice of HOG parameters was settled.

-The parameters I tested with different color space such as `RGB`, `YUV`, and `YCrCb`. `YCrCb` yields the best performance and accuracy.
+I used `GridSearchCV` to choose the best C value among a set of values `[0.5, 1, 10]` for my classifier. `best_params_` indicated that 0.5 was the best choice.
+The parameters I tested with different color space such as `RGB`, `YUV`, and `YCrCb`. `YCrCb` yields the best computing performance and test accuracy.
 I also tested a few combinations of orientation, pixels per cell, cells per block.
-The best accuracy I have achieved is 99.21%.
+The best accuracy I have achieved is 99.1%.

 #### 3. Describe how a classifier is trained using my selected HOG features and color features.